Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Introduction

+In this connection we state here that in \cite{Belin:2013uta} the authors provided another construction to characterize the modification of the RT surfaces due to the presence of a charged bulk geometry.
+In this article they considered a charged topological black hole with a hyperbolic horizon coupled to a dual Maxwell gauge field to compute charged holographic R{\'e}nyi entropies and the holographic entanglement entropy for spherical entangling surfaces in the dual $CFT_d$.
+Interestingly the corresponding charged R{\'e}nyi entropies and the entanglement entropy for such spherical domains in the $CFT_d$ could be computed using a generalized replica technique for a thermal path integral via a background gauge field with a non trivial Wilson line on the Euclidean time circle following an appropriate conformal transformation.

 This article is organized as follows.
-In section \ref{sec_hen_review} we describe the holographic entanglement negativity construction for the bipartite configuration of a single subsystem characterized by long rectangular strip geometry in $CFT_d$s dual to bulk $AdS_{d+1}$ configurations.
-Following this in section \ref{sec_hen_4d} we obtain the holographic entanglement negativity for mixed state configuration of a single subsystem in a $CFT_3$ dual to bulk non extremal and extremal RN-$AdS_4$ black holes.
-Subsequently in section \ref{sec_hen_hd} the construction is extended to compute the holographic entanglement negativity for mixed state configuration of a single subsystem in a $CFT_d$ dual to bulk non extremal and extremal RN-$AdS_{d+1}$ black holes.
-Finally in section \ref{sec_summary} we summarize our results and present our conclusions.
+In section \ref{shenr} we describe the holographic entanglement negativity construction for the bipartite configuration of a single subsystem characterized by long rectangular strip geometry in $CFT_d$s dual to bulk $AdS_{d+1}$ geometries.
+Subsequently in section \ref{shenhd} the construction is employed to compute the holographic entanglement negativity for mixed state configuration of a single subsystem in $CFT_d$s with a conserved charge dual to bulk non extremal and extremal $AdS_{d+1}$-RN black holes.
+Finally in section \ref{ssum} we summarize our results and present our conclusions.
+We also provide some involved and lengthy results in the appendices.